 As an adjective, "of, involving, or composed of masses of people; done on a large scale," from 1733, first attested in American English mass meeting "public assembly persons in mass or of all classes to consider or listen to the discussion of some matter of common interest."
 Mass culture is from 1916 in sociology (earlier in biology); mass hysteria is from 1914; mass movement is from 1897; mass grave is from 1918; mass murder from 1880.

-"Eucharistic service," Old English mæsse, from Vulgar Latin *messa "eucharistic service," literally "dismissal," from Late Latin missa "dismissal," fem. past participle of mittere "to let go, send" (see mission).
+"eucharistic service," Middle English messe, masse, from Old English mæsse, from Vulgar Latin *messa "eucharistic service," literally "dismissal," from Late Latin missa "dismissal," fem. past participle of mittere "to let go, send" (see mission).

-"to gather in a mass" (intransitive), 1560s, from mass (n.1) or from French masser.
-Transitive sense by c.
-1600.
+late 14c., transitive, "to form into a mass" (implied in y-maced), from mass (n.1) or from French masser.
+Intransitive sense of "to gather in a mass, collect in masses" is by 1560s.
 Related: Massed; massing.

 updated on December 05, 2018